 ZEV7100 LR(long range)

-THE WORLD’S LONGEST RANGE AND FASTEST PRODUCTION ELECTRIC MOTOR SCOOTER (2nd to the new LRC)!
+THE WORLD’S LONGEST RANGE AND FASTEST PRODUCTION ELECTRIC MOTOR SCOOTER (2nd only to other ZEV - the new LRC and T-10)!

 121 kph / 75 mph speed (more in a crouch or with the 8500 watt option)